 So Bill steps out of the doorway and starts walking down the driveway.
 “Hey, wait a minute!”

 “No, I just wanted you to know what I was thinking just now.
-I was thinking how I’m going to be spending eternity in Heaven with Jesus Christ and those I love, and you’ll be spending eternity in Hell.
+I was thinking how I’m going to be spending eternity in Heaven with Jesus Christ and the people I love, and you’ll be spending eternity in Hell.
 First, I can’t bear the thought of you suffering in Hell, and second, I can’t stand the thought of missing you for all eternity.
 I want you to be in Heaven with me.”

 His friend stares at him.
 A long awkward moment passed.
 “So, that’s it?
 That’s what you wanted to tell me?”